Texas vs. Gonzaga odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 SportsLine's model simulated Texas Longhorns vs. Gonzaga Bulldogs and revealed its college basketball picks for this NCAA Tournament 2026 second-round matchup on Saturday

-The eleven-seeded Texas Longhorns face the third-seeded Gonzaga Bulldogs in the second round of the NCAA Tournament West Region on Saturday.
+The 11-seed Texas Longhorns face the 3-seed Gonzaga Bulldogs in the second round of the 2026 NCAA Tournament West Region on Saturday.
 Texas advanced by upsetting BYU 79-71 in the first round on Thursday, while Gonzaga downed Kennesaw State 73-64.
-The Longhorns (20-14), who placed 10th in the Southeastern Conference at 9-9, are 5-5 in their last 10 games.
-The Bulldogs (23-3), who finished first in the West Coast Conference standings at 16-2, are 12-1 against non-conference opponents this season.
+The Longhorns (20-14), who placed 10th in the SEC at 9-9, are 5-5 in their last 10 games.
+The Bulldogs (23-3), who finished first in the WCC standings at 16-2, are 12-1 against non-conference opponents this season.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 NCAA Tournament on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.